Purdue University Fall 2017

 - October 10 – 12 no class meeting.
 Midterm due October 12, 11:59 PM – Blackboard assignment

-- October 17 (one meeting, only) Can media system dependency account for social media?
+- October 17 – 19 Can media system dependency account for social media?
 Or should communication infrastructure theory take care of it?

 - October 24 – 26 The social impact of social media: creator or destroyer of social capital?